Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ![Image source](/assets/images/Coffe%20Shop/image%20location.png)

-From here we will edit the request in brupsuite to include
+Looks like the image source is `assets/<assetnumber>` From here we will edit the request in Brupsuite to include a php command injection one liner

 ![File named changed](/assets/images/Coffe%20Shop/File%20name%20changed.png)

-As you can see from the picture above we had to change the file name to a .php file so that it would execute our php shell.
+As you can see from the picture above we had to change the file name to a `.php` file so that it would execute our php shell.
 We added the php reverse one liner that take the parameter from the URL and executes it as a system command on the server.
-We also had to remove most of the image data below the [magic byte](https://en.wikipedia.org/wiki/List_of_file_signatures) `PNG`
+We also had to remove most of the image data below the [magic byte](https://en.wikipedia.org/wiki/List_of_file_signatures) `PNG` to avoid any errors in processing the request

 ```bash
 <?php system($_GET['cmd']); ?>